Hello divorce or litigation attorney!

-Here are several tools I put together to help you with your cases and practice.
+Here are several tools I put together to help you with your cases.
 The tools are arranged by category.
-Check back for updates and let me know what additional tools you would like to have for your cases.
+Check back for updates and let me know what other tools you need for your cases.

 A Fascinating Illinois Divorce Case on Business Valuation

 This Illinois Appellate Court decision in divorce included a private business, two expert valuations, personal goodwill, and a marketability discount.
-My observations and commentary on key business valuation issues are below.
+My observations and commentary on key business valuation issues.

 How to use a Net Worth Statement in Divorce is a video and spreadsheet tool explaining why this is one of the most important steps to protecting your client.
 Learn how to organize assets, allocate them, estimate taxes, seek documents, find valuation experts, consider liquidity, “what if” scenarios, and negotiate.
 Video here or YouTube here.
 Net worth spreadsheet tool here.